telefonicaid/fiware-orion/README.md

 * System resources: see [these recommendations](doc/manuals/admin/resources.md#resources-recommendations)
 * Operating system: CentOS/RedHat.
 The reference operating system is CentOS 6.3
 but it should work also in any later CentOS/RedHat 6.x version.
 * Database: MongoDB is required running either in the same system where Orion Context Broker is going to be installed or in a different host accessible through the network.
 The recommended MongoDB version is 2.6.9 (although it should work with later MongoDB 2.6.x and 3.0.x versions).
-It is not recommended using MongoDB 2.4.x., as some [geolocated queries](doc/manuals/user/geolocation.md).
+It is not recommended using MongoDB 2.4.x., as some [geolocated queries](doc/manuals/user/geolocation.md) may not work.
+    * Note that the officially supported MongoDB version is 2.6.
+In the case of using MongoDB 3.0 with its new authentication mechanism
+      (SCRAM_SHA1) you may need to compile from sources using special switches for the MongoDB driver.
+See [this issue](https://github.com/telefonicaid/fiware-orion/issues/1061) for details.
 * RPM dependencies (some of these packages could not be in the official CentOS/RedHat repository but in EPEL, in which case you have to configure EPEL repositories, see <http://fedoraproject.org/wiki/EPEL>):
     * The contextBroker package (mandatory) depends on the following packages: boost-filesystem, boost-thread, libmicrohttpd, logrotate, libcurl and boost-regex.
     * The contextBroker-test package (optional) depends on the following packages: python, python-flask, python-jinja2, curl, libxml2, libxslt, nc, mongo-10gen and contextBroker.
 The mongo-10gen dependency needs to configure MongoDB repository, check [this piece of documentation about that](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-red-hat-centos-or-fedora-linux/).

 ### Installation